infinum/eightshift-docs/website/blog/2024-02-01-making-your-project-multilingual.md

 You can refer to the [block editor handbook](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-i18n/) for more information on these functions.

 ## The I18n class
-The easiest way to add I18n support to your project is by using the WP-CLI command:
+The easiest way to add I18n support to a project created with Eightshift boilerplate is by using the WP-CLI command:
 ```bash
 wp boilerplate create i18n
 ```